Pope says import of arms to Syria a "grave sin"

 The Arab Spring uprisings against authoritarian leaders were "a positive thing.
 There is a desire for more democracy, more freedoms, more cooperation and renewal," he said.

 But he added that it had to include tolerance for other religions.
-Asked about Christian fears about rising aggression from Islamist radicals, Benedict said: "Fundamentalism is always a falsification of religion."
+Asked about Christians' fears about rising aggression from Islamist radicals, Benedict said: "Fundamentalism is always a falsification of religion."

-All main faith groups in Lebanon, which was gripped by civil war along sectarian lines from 1975 to 1990, have welcomed his visit.
+All main faith groups in the country, which fought a civil war along sectarian lines from 1975 to 1990, have welcomed the visit.
 Among banners greeting Benedict on the road from the airport were several from the militant Shi'ite group Hezbollah.

-The Vatican spokesman, Reverend Federico Lombardi, later said the pope had no specific message for the Syrian leadership but only expressed "general moral principles ... as a moral religious figure and not a politician".

-His comments about stopping weapons could draw criticism from Gulf Arab countries that - with Western blessing - support arming the rebels trying to topple President Bashar al-Assad.

 PROTEST IN NORTH

-Clashes from the Syrian war - an opposition group says more than 27,000 people have been killed in the uprising - have occasionally spilled over into Lebanon, evoking fears of renewed strife there.
+Clashes from the Syrian war - an opposition group says more than 27,000 people have been killed in the uprising against President Bashar al-Assad - have occasionally spilled over into Lebanon, evoking fears of renewed strife.

 Tensions have been rising between Lebanon's Sunni Muslims, who generally back the uprising led by Syria's Sunni majority, and Shi'ites who usually support Assad's minority Alawite sect, an offshoot of Shi'ite Islam.